alexhaydock/blog.infected.systems/content/posts/2025-04-21-this-blog-is-hosted-on-a-nintendo-wii/index.md

 As soon as I discovered this was fully supported and maintained, I knew I had to try deploying an actual production workload on it.
 That workload is the blog you're reading now.

 ### Finding a sacrificial Wii
-Our story begins at the EMF Camp 2024 Swap Shop - your premier source for pre-loved games consoles, cardboard boxes full of 56k modems, and radioactive orphan sources.
+Our story begins at the EMF Camp 2024 Swap Shop - your premier source for pre-loved game consoles, cardboard boxes full of 56k modems, and radioactive orphan sources.

 ![The EMF Wii being rescued from the Swap Shop](emf-wii.jpg)